 10. Via Margutta

-Finally, five minutes from Piazza di Spagna you will find one of the most charming and characteristic streets of the city of Rome, also present in movies like ''Roman Holiday'' and in songs.
+Finally, five minutes from Piazza di Spagna you will find one of the most charming and characteristic streets of the city of Rome, it is also present in movies like ''Roman Holiday'' and in songs.
 It is located between Piazza Spagna and Piazza del Popolo and its name is Via Margutta.

 Via Margutta is a magical place where citizens and tourists stroll in tranquility.
-Also, you can see how the ivy and vines cover the facades of the palaces.
+Also, you can see how ivy and vines cover the facades of the palaces.
 This road has art and antique galleries, restoration workshops and handicraft stores.

-These are all the things you can see and do in Piazza di Spagna to enjoy all its wonderful monuments and enter its restaurants to taste the tasty dishes they offer.
+These are all the things you can see and do in the Piazza di Spagna to enjoy all its wonderful monuments and enter its restaurants to taste the tasty dishes they offer.